-Lufthansa has a frequent route to Frankfurt am Main.
+Lufthansa has a daily route to Frankfurt am Main.
 Air France has a route between Billund and Paris-Charles de Gaulle.
-You can also fly to Istanbul with Turkish Airlines all year around.
+You can also fly to Istanbul with Turkish Airlines all year round.

-British Airways allows you to fly from Billund to destinations such as London, Manchester, Munich, Bergen, Oslo and Stockholm.
+British Airways lets you fly from Billund to destinations such as London, Manchester, Munich, Bergen, Oslo and Stockholm.

-Primera Air is another big name in Billund: It offers steady direct connections to Antalya, Barcelona, Faro, Lisbon, Málaga, Nice and Venice.
+Primera Air is another big name in Billund: It offers regular & direct connections to Antalya, Barcelona, Faro, Lisbon, Málaga, Nice and Venice.

-Aside from these main routes, there are many seasonal routes.
+Aside from these main routes, there are many seasonal options.
 Primera Air flies to Alicante, Azores, Crete, Mallorca, Rhodos and several other destinations.

-News are always coming in about new destinations.
-Likewise, it sometimes happens that a connection is removed.
+News is always coming in about new destinations.
+Likewise, it sometimes happens that a route is removed.
 But overall, there are many ways to reach Billund, and many ways for the locals to get out.
-It ranks second among Danish airports when it comes to the amount of connections.
+BLL ranks second among Danish airports when it comes to the number of connections.

 Billund Airport has plenty of parking spaces.
 Unlike in Aalborg Airport, you do have to pay to park there.
 The prices depend on the area you choose.

 The cheapest is the P3 area.
-However, it’s only meant for short term parking.
-The first hour is free, after that you pay 30 DKK per hour.
+However, it’s only meant for short-term parking, like if you’re waiting for someone to arrive or accompanying someone who is taking off.
+The first hour is free at P3.
+After that, you pay 30 DKK per hour.

-The other parking spots usually cost either 85 or 90 DKK per day, with a discount if you book a parking spot for a whole week.
-If you prefer indoor parking (so the car doesn’t get wet/dirty if it rains), the price rises to 150 DKK per day.
+The other parking spots usually cost either 85 or 90 DKK per day.
+There is a discount if you book a parking spot for a whole week.
+If you prefer indoor parking (so the car doesn’t get dirty), the price rises to 150 DKK per day.

 Shopping and dining options

-The airport has a couple of shops where you can spend some time while waiting.
-Visit the Lego shop, Bestseller, Danish Design, WHSmith, or the large Taxfree area if you want to shop and look for products.
+The airport has a couple of shops where you can spend some time when waiting.
+Visit the Lego shop, Bestseller, Danish Design, WHSmith, or the large Tax-free area if you want to shop and look for products.

-If you want to eat in Billund Airport, you can choose one of the following places, all located inside the airport.
+If you want to eat at Billund Airport, you can choose one of the following places, all located inside the airport:

 - Gastro (restaurant with a great view)